openPMD/openPMD-visit-plugin/README.md

 mv openpmd-visit-plugin OpenPMD
 ```

-Check that `/CMakeLists.txt` is well configured.
+Check that `/CMakeLists.txt` located in the plugin folder is well configured.
 For this aim, look at the `CMakeLists.txt` file of the other plugins.

+Then, open the file `CMakeLists.txt` located in the `src/databases` directory and add the openPMD plugin
+name to the list after `SET(REQUIRED_DATABASE_PLUGINS`.

 Prepare the makefile: